Misaka10571/joycon2-pc/README.md

 Make sure the following are installed via Visual Studio Installer:

- Visual Studio 2022 or newer (you'll probably be developing in this anyway)
+ Visual Studio 2022 or newer
  Workload: Desktop development with C++
  Component: Windows 10 or 11 SDK
  Component: MSVC v14.x

  (Optional but useful) C++/WinRT

 1. Open a command prompt or PowerShell in the project root folder.